CrazyChickenDev/CrazyChickenDev/README.md

 - 🤔 I’m looking for help with **AI, Data Structures and Algorithms :tired_face:**

-- 👨‍💻 All of my projects are available at [my portfolio](www.nwaobidaniel.me):man_technologist:
+- 👨‍💻 All of my projects are available at [my portfolio](www.nwaobidaniel.me)

-- 💬 Ask me about **Gadgets, JavaScript, Embedded Systems, Robots and Cyber-Security**
+- 💬 Ask me about **Gadgets, Android Rom Development, JavaScript, Embedded Systems, Robotics and Cyber-Security**

 - 📫 You can reach me **[here](dannychukz15@gmail.com)**